 At the heart of the ENGAGE-Bio program is a mentored research experience.
 Participants can work on research projects related to ecosystems science, regenerative biology, microbiology, neuroscience, and optical physics/imaging.
 The MBL uniquely offers opportunities to conduct research in these areas while living in a marine and coastal environment, taking advantage of emerging and existing marine and aquatic organisms for biological research, in a highly collaborative and entrepreneurial environment.
 MBL faculty have an excellent track record of training post-baccalaureates in research and mentoring them to enter Ph.D. programs in the STEM sciences.
 The program also offers a rich curriculum of leadership development and professional development which assist the scholar in building a professional network that will offer support as they navigate different stages of their scientific careers.
 Training in scientific communication, grant writing, analytical processing of data, and presentation of research findings will also be provided.

-In 2023, our pilot year for the program, we will focus enrollment of scholars from three geographic areas – Boston, San Antonio, and Atlanta – with the expectation for expansion of our recruitment areas in 2024.
+In 2024 we will focus enrollment of scholars who currently attend undergraduate institutions within these five geographic areas – Atlanta, Boston, Puerto Rico, San Antonio, and San Diego – with the expectation for expansion of our recruitment areas in the future.

 Assisting in the diversification of the STEM workforce is a core value of the MBL, we encourage all who are interested in pursuing a graduate degree (masters or PhD) in the biological sciences to apply.

 Applications will include the following: